A DIFFERENT LIFE

 We managed to return home to North Carolina twice last year, smitten by our new granddaughter born in January.
 Moving was an option only because we could travel back to see her and friends could travel to see us.
 And some have.
 We hope more will come in the future.
 Our little casita awaits.

 In October 2019 construction began on a house adjoining our bedroom wall.
 I was nowhere near grateful for that experience.
 Except that by the end of February 2020, after months of listening to pounding all day, every day, we had purchased a beautiful, well-built house in a small gated community of friendly people.
-We had plans to visit my son, his wife, and my one year old granddaughter in April.
+We had plans to visit my son, his wife, and my one-year-old granddaughter in April.
 We were settling in.
 Then it hit.
 Two weeks after our move.
 COVID lockdown.
-Now what.
+Now what…

 I had only recently steeped myself in information about the severity of what some call “climate collapse”.
 Just as I shook it off enough to move forward, along came the pandemic.
 Like so many others, I crashed into depression, barely able to manage some days.
 But we did.
 We found ways to order food delivery, stay in touch with friends, get out and about safely, entertain ourselves with reading, music, and online learning.
 Masks have become a fashion statement as science learns more and many of us shift into some sense of acceptance of our limitations.
-We all know this could take awhile.
+We all know this could take a while.
 Life has to go on, though it may never look the same.

 So here I sit, keys clicking, my mind moving quickly from one scenario to the next.
 Shifting from the strain of limitations to the joy of gratitude and grace.
 There are so many here and around the world who have so little.
 And perhaps there is much yet to descend upon us as the world’s economies lose ground.
 As the transition of power in los Estados Unidos (the United States) brings such discouragement and uncertainty.
 Yet each day is a lesson, an opportunity to help others, to better ourselves and our world, to appreciate what we have.